Some Tame Gazelle: Characters

 Two months after she had begun work on the first draft in 1934, Barbara Pym noted in her diary that "Some time in July I began writing a story about Hilary and me as spinsters of fiftyish.
 Henry, Jock and all of us appeared in it."
 There exists a first edition of its much edited final version annotated in the author's hand with a pencilled list identifying the characters based on her friends and associates.
 A later scholar has therefore drawn the conclusion that originally Some Tame Gazelle "was to be a roman à clef for her particular circle".

 Besides herself and her sister Hilary, who are the characters Belinda and Harriet Bede, many others with whom Barbara Pym had associated at Oxford were included, sometimes under revealing names.
-Henry Harvey, her (and Belinda's) abiding love interest, is transformed into Archdeacon Hoccleve; the Archdeacon's wife Agatha is identified with, not the woman that Henry eventually married, but Alison West–Watson, a more successful girlfriend than was Barbara.
+Henry Harvey, her (and Belinda's) abiding love interest, is transformed into Archdeacon Hoccleve; the Archdeacon's wife Agatha is identified not with the woman who became Henry's first wife (whom he had not yet met), but with Alison West-Watson, a more successful girlfriend than was Barbara.
 Three of the characters were based on former librarians at the Bodleian at one time or another, although the library itself is never identified by name in the novel.
 Principal among them was Robert Liddell, nicknamed "Jock" as in the diary entry, who is Dr Nicholas Parnell, the former university friend who comes to stay with the Archdeacon.
 The other two librarians were Count Roberto Weiss and John Barnicot, who become the novel's Count Ricardo Bianco and his dead friend John Akenside.
 Two more women also had real-life counterparts.
-Edith Liversidge was based on Honor Tracy, once Liddell's love interest, while Lady Clara Boulding has been identified with Lady Julia Pakenham, a daughter of the 5th Earl of Longford.
+Edith Liversidge was based on Honor Tracy, once Liddell's love interest, and Lady Clara Boulding has been identified with Lady Julia Pakenham, a daughter of the 5th Earl of Longford.